PASSED! – Thank you Holbrook Middle-High Students

 “For far too long, tobacco companies have preyed upon young people.
 The business model is to hook people young and create lifelong customers.
 Flavored products have always been their best hook.
 This bill would ban all flavored tobacco products.
 It’s the only way to really protect our kids.”

 EDITORIAL: Time to get serious about teen vaping epidemic

 “For many youth, it’s proximity and access that is going to determine their risk behavior.
 The unchecked growth of e-cigarettes could undo progress the Commonwealth has made in curbing nicotine addiction.
 The state has a chance now to take a strong stance by taxing e-cigarettes and banning flavored tobacco products.“

-Meet Sarah Ryan, a former Holbrook, MA high school student who is stepping up on behalf of her generation.
-We are proud to partner with her to prevent youth nicotine addiction and ban the sale of flavored tobacco!
+Meet Sarah Ryan, a former Holbrook, MA high school student who continues to step up on behalf of her generation.
+We were proud to partner with her to prevent youth nicotine addiction and ban the sale of flavored tobacco!

 Students from across the Commonwealth hosted a press conference on July 16 to share with their legislators why they are Fighting The Flavor!
-After the press conference, they testified before the Public Health Committee in support of S.1279/ H.1902.
+After the press conference, they testified before the Public Health Committee in support of bills banning the sale of flavored tobacco.